aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/setting-up/03-mlops-components-platform.md

 workloads through each of their own interface.

 {% if cookiecutter.orchestrator == "runai" -%}
-Developers can use {{kubeplat ~ "\'s"}} interface or Run:AI\'s interface/CLI to spin up workspaces, jobs or deploy applications.
+Developers can use {{kubeplat ~ "\'s"}} interface or Run:ai\'s interface/CLI to spin up workspaces, jobs or deploy applications.
 However, the latter can better serve machine learning engineers in carrying out their machine learning workflows as that was the intended usage of the platform.
-Moreover, Run:AI\'s unique selling point is its better utilisation of GPU resources (through fractionalisation and other features) so when it comes to workloads that require GPU, like model training and evaluation, the usage of Run:AI is recommended.
-Also, on the surface, it is easier for one to spin up developer workspaces on Run:AI.
+Moreover, Run:ai\'s unique selling point is its better utilisation of GPU resources (through fractionalisation and other features) so when it comes to workloads that require GPU, like model training and evaluation, the usage of Run:ai is recommended.
+Also, on the surface, it is easier for one to spin up developer workspaces on Run:ai.
 {%- endif %}

 ??? info "Reference Link(s)"